How to Eat to Lose Weight

 Balancing food intake

-Most sports nutritionists and qualified dieticians recommend a daily training diet composed of 60 to 65 percent carbohydrate, 20 to 25 percent fat and I2 to 15% protein.
+Most sports nutritionists and qualified dietitians recommend a daily training diet composed of 60 to 65 percent carbohydrate, 20 to 25 percent fat and 12 to 15% protein.

-One of the best ways to determine the amount of each of these nutrients that a given client needs to eat is to:
+One of the best ways to determine the amount of each of these nutrients that you need to eat is to:

 - Determine daily caloric requirements using the method described above